Minimalist photography can be summarized in one quote by Leonardo da Vinci: “Simplicity is the ultimate sophistication.”

 This strategy is great for subjects that are dark but lack color, especially if they’re set against a light, colorful background such as the sky.
 Instead of competing with the color, the subject will then pop out in black and white as the darkest thing in the photo.

 Another way to create contrast is to place different textures side-by-side.
 For instance, you can photograph something smooth next to something rough.
 Though subtle, this textural contrast can make your minimalist images more intriguing.

-But contrast isn’t the only way to work with texture.
+Contrast isn’t the only way to work with texture, though.
 Some textures are worth photographing by themselves without any comparison.
 This is particularly true if you already have another type of contrast in the image.
 For example, if the photo is in black and white with a stark contrast between the two, a single texture is probably enough.

 Minimalism prevents patterns from cluttering or “taking over” an image.
 There’s little else for viewers to look at – perhaps just a silhouette or shadow of a person.
 Patterns with a lot of repetition, such as stairs, windows, and columns, are all great choices for a minimalist photo.

 Vertical, diagonal, and horizontal lines can all be considered directional lines, as they direct the viewers’ attention.
 Each one comes with a certain “feel” that influences the image’s atmosphere.
 Horizontal lines are stable and peaceful; vertical lines are strong and structured; and diagonal lines are powerful and energetic.

 Regardless of which type of line you photograph, remember to pay attention to where the line begins and ends in the frame.
 Ideally, the lines should direct the viewers’ attention to the subject.

 You’ll also want keep horizontal and vertical lines as straight as possible, and photograph vertical lines so they end in a corner.
 This will prevent your image from looking crooked or off-balance.